MonkeyDCode/GFT-Test/README.md

 ## Improvements

-validation in detail of the inputs with regular expressions add error classes to the inputs the user's session was added but not used (validate functionality) add logout and validate session on each pagement server
+validation in detail of the inputs with regular expressions.

+add error classes to the inputs.

+the user's session was added but not used (validate functionality).

+add logout and validate session on each pagement server.

 ## Development server